World Peace Council: Origins

-Wroclaw 1948 and New York 1949
+Wrocław 1948 and New York 1949

-The World Congress of Intellectuals for Peace met in Wroclaw on 6 August 1948.
+The World Congress of Intellectuals for Peace met in Wrocław on 6 August 1948.
 Julian Huxley, the chair of UNESCO, chaired the meeting in the hope of bridging Cold War divisions, but later wrote that "there was no discussion in the ordinary sense of the word."
 Speakers delivered lengthy condemnation of the West and praises of the Soviet Union.
 Albert Einstein had been invited to send an address, but when the organisers found that it advocated world government and that his representative refused to change it, they substituted another document by Einstein without his consent, leaving Einstein feeling that he had been badly used.

 The Congress elected a permanent International Committee of Intellectuals in Defence of Peace (also known as the International Committee of Intellectuals for Peace and the International Liaison Committee of Intellectuals for Peace) with headquarters in Paris.
 It called for the establishment of national branches and national meetings along the same lines as the World Congress.
 In accordance with this policy, a Cultural and Scientific Conference for World Peace was held in New York City in March 1949 at the Waldorf Astoria Hotel, sponsored by the National Council of Arts, Sciences and Professions.